 The remit of the Human Health and Nutrition directorate is in the nutritional safety of food and the prevention of infectious foodborne diseases through safefood’s communication and research programmes.

 The Food Science directorate undertakes all aspects of food safety as related to food microbiology, chemistry, toxicology and hypersensitivity including scientific assessment, identifying priorities and commissioning research and surveys.
 Our focus is to support both consumers in the safe preparation of food and those who produce and sell food through awareness campaigns, training and education and dissemination of advice.
 Specialist scientific support is also provided to other external stakeholders.
+The Food Science directorate also has overall responsibility for the research function and the development of the laboratory linkages programme and scientific co-operation.

 The Marketing and Communications directorate promotes the corporate messages of the organisation to a number of key audiences using the most effective channels.
 The key messages around food safety, food hygiene and nutrition are communicated using a combination of public relations, media relations, advertising, digital and social media marketing, events, direct marketing, publications, sponsorship, website and the safefood helpline.